-The Edinburgh Festival Fringe is a unique opportunity to showcase your work to audiences from around the world, and build new relationships with artists, venues and allies to support the continued development of your career.
+The Edinburgh Festival Fringe is a unique opportunity to showcase your work to audiences from around the world, and to build new relationships with artists, venues and allies to support the continued development of your career.

 However, every year the Festival becomes an increasingly inaccessible platform for many artists from socio-economically disadvantaged, intersectional backgrounds.

-To support artists and theatre companies from working-class and socio-economically disadvantaged backgrounds make the most of the incredible opportunity that the Fringe provides, the Pleasance Theatre have joined forces with COMMON to launch The COMMON Award.
+To support artists and theatre companies from working-class and socio-economically disadvantaged backgrounds make the most of the incredible opportunity that the Edinhurgh Fringe provides, the Pleasance Theatre have joined forces with COMMON to launch The COMMON Award.

 The COMMON Award is the only opportunity of its kind which aims to support an exceptional theatre or children's show made by an artist or theatre company from a working-class or socio-economically disadvantaged background to be presented at the Edinburgh Festival Fringe.

 The support the recipient of this opportunity will receive includes:

 A cash investment of £1,000 towards the cost of presenting your show at the Edinburgh Fringe, which could go toward elements including travel, accommodation, Fringe registration and subsistence.

 A guaranteed and effective slot for your show as part of The Pleasance Theatre’s Edinburgh Festival programme.

 A 60/40% or 55/45% box office split in your favour depending on VAT status of the company.

 Development, rehearsal and work space in the lead up to the Edinburgh Festival Fringe at The Pleasance’s London theatre.